 Section Pluteus - By far the most common species complex in this family, the deer mushrooms (Pluteus 'cervinus' group).
 They smell and taste strongly of radish, and can also be recognized by black fibrils on the stem.
 For a positive ID, you may have to look under the microscope for "clamp connections" in the tissues.
 Up to 10cm across.

 P. exilis ('cervinus') - the most common "deer pelt" coloured form.
 P. cervinus may also occur here.
 They may be darker or lighter like latter species, but these don't have "clamps".

 Other Section Pluteus - Most of these next species are also section Pluteus and closely related to P. cervinus and share unique "jester hat" shaped horned cystidia under the microscope.
 The related species usually also smell somewhat of radish.

 P. petasatus (magnus) - usually whitish, overlain with dark fibres but usually without black fibrils on the stem.
 On urban area hardwoods.
 Southern species.
-May be larger than P. 'cervinus', but sometimes very difficult to tell apart.
+May be larger than P. 'cervinus', also clampless, but sometimes very difficult to tell apart.

 P. 'salicinus' - small, white stem (without dark fibrils) that turns blue when handled.
 Contains psilocybin like the magic mushrooms.
 Hardwoods.

 P. phaeocyanopus - stem bluing, dark cap, below, unrelated, not radish-like.